Maria Ana Cardei

 prof_pic.jpg

 Hi, I’m Maria.
 I am a Computer Science Ph.D. student at the University of Virginia advised by Professor Afsaneh Doryab in the Human-AI Technology Lab.
 I graduated Cum Laude from the University of Florida in May of 2023 with a Bachelor of Science degree in Biomedical Engineering and a minor in Computer Science.
 I received a Masters degree in Computer science from the University of Virginia in 2025.
-My research interests include computational behavior modeling and AI for health.
+My research interests include AI for health and computational behavior modeling.

 news